 In Biography, the historical groundwork is neglected.
 The social forces which underlie the action have no dramatic reality.
-As a result. the scope of the action is so narrow that there can be no progression; the conflict between Marion Froude and Richard Kurt is repetitious because it is based on fixed qualities of character.
+As a result, the scope of the action is so narrow that there can be no progression; the conflict between Marion Froude and Richard Kurt is repetitious because it is based on fixed qualities of character.
 The basis of the conflict is the same in the last scene as in the first.
 Marion describes herself as "a big laissez-faire girl."
-Marion evidently had this attitude in her youth, because she tells Leander Nolan, with whom she had her first affair, "I suspected in myself a-a tendency to explore, a spiritual and physical wanderlust-that I knew would horrify you once you found it out.
+Marion evidently had this attitude in her youth, because she tells Leander Nolan, with whom she had her first affair, "I suspected in myself a - a tendency to explore, a spiritual and physical wander-lust - that I knew would horrify you once you found it by the Theatre Union, in New York, in the fall of 1934.
+I am not familiar with the original, which differs from the adaptation in many respects.

+out.
 It horrifies you now when we are no longer anything to each other."
 Behrman characterizes his heroine very carefully, but it is perfectly evident that he does not view her in process of "becoming."
-Whatever might have caused Marion's "spiritual and physical wanderlust," and how it might be affected by the world in which Marion lives-these matters are rigorously excluded from the play.
+Whatever might have caused Marion's "spiritual and physical wander-lust," and how it might be affected by the world in which Marion lives - these matters are rigorously excluded from the play.
 During the course of the action, she comes in contact with outside forces, but this contact merely exposes the difference of aims between her and Nolan and the boy with whom she falls in love.
-In her final scene with Kurt, she says, "You hate my essential quality-the thing that is me."
+In her final scene with Kurt, she says, "You hate my essential quality - the thing that is me."
 So this core of personality is static; it is in the final analysis mystical, and therefore untouchable.
 In a stage direction, the author speaks of "the vast, uncrossable deserts between the souls of human beings."
 Since these imaginary "deserts" are assumed to exist, it follows that the actual contacts of the characters are limited and sentimental.